NatureServe-Canada/EBARTools/resources/EBARExportReadme.txt

 URI - uniform resource identifier (e.g. URL, URN) for the observation/occurrence License - provider's licensing terms for the record CoordinatesObscured - 1 indicates exact location has been obscured by the data provided (currently only applies iNaturalist data)
-RepresentationAccuracy - Level of accuracy associated with an Element Occurrence as per http://help.natureserve.org/biotics/#Record_Management/Element_Occurrence/EO_Representation_Accuracy_Value.htm
+RepresentationAccuracy - Level ofÂ accuracyÂ associated with an Element Occurrence as per http://help.natureserve.org/biotics/#Record_Management/Element_Occurrence/EO_Representation_Accuracy_Value.htm
 ELEMENT_NATIONAL_ID - Canadian unique identier for the element ELEMENT_GLOBAL_ID - international unique identier for the element ELEMENT_CODE - unique identifier compatible with the Biological and Conservation Data system